Hellboy: The Crooked Man: Release

 Hellboy: The Crooked Man had a limited theatrical release in international markets, beginning in Belgium on June 20, 2024, and the United Kingdom on September 27.
 It was released direct-to-VOD in the United States by Ketchup Entertainment on October 8, 2024.

 In the United Kingdom, the film received a special 4K UHD Blu-ray release via Icon Film Distribution on December 9, 2024.
 In the United States, the film was released on Blu-ray and DVD via Ketchup Entertainment on December 17, 2024.
+The film also made its streaming debut on Hulu on March 7, 2025.

 Reception

 Box office

-Hellboy: The Crooked Man has grossed $2 million from international markets.
+Hellboy: The Crooked Man has grossed $2.1 million from international markets.

 Critical response

 The film received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100, based on eight critics, indicating "mixed or average" reviews.

 Sandra Hall of The Sydney Morning Herald gave the film 2/5 stars, writing, "It's all too much.
 The horrors are piled on in such quantities that any possibility of being scared or even slightly repulsed soon evaporates."
 The Guardians Leslie Felperin also gave it 2/5 stars, writing, "No amount of budget could make up for the sputtering mess of a script, or the dead-on-the-inside expressions of the cast – apart from Rudolph who is consistently watchable."
 Varietys Siddhant Adlakha said the film "has the look of YouTube fan film — not to mention the excess fidelity, aping the story beats of Mike Mignola's eponymous comic to a tee."

 Joel Harley of Starburst gave the film a positive review, stating "what The Crooked Man lacks in blockbuster bombast, this ambitious comic book adaptation makes up for with gothic chills and bloody action straight out of an Evil Dead film."
 Jamie Graham of GamesRadar+ gave the film 3 stars out of 5, writing "The Crooked Man is at its best in a flavoursome first half that serves up crepuscular, shallow-focus photography and backwoods dialect as tangy and prickly as wild gooseberries.
 But as it wears on, the film descends into a couple of extended set-piece battles.
 Some sore-thumb CGI amid largely practical effects, and the odd gimmicky edit, are further impediments."